LuckyRads/Linux-Configuration/README.md

 ## Disclaimer

 If you plan to use these scripts - do it at your own risk.
 Some of these are not properly tested and may break your system or just downright not work.

+## No discrimination

+In case you're using Windows 10, there's also a <a href="https://github.com/LuckyRads/Windows-Configuration">Windows Configuration repository</a> for my perfonal Windows 10 configuration.
+It does not contain any installation scripts, though.